 Training takes place at a variety of locations across Japan, including service providers for persons with disabilities, educational institutions and organizations of/for persons with disabilities.

 - (1) Approximately the 10-month long training program will consist of three parts ‒ Japanese (sign) language learning, group training and individual training.

 - (2) The trainee will design his/her own individual training program based on his/her interests and future goals.
 A final training plan can be drawn up in consultation with training coordinators at JSRPD and with experts from related organizations.

 - (3) In principle, all the training will be provided in the Japanese (sign) language.

 - (4) The first three months will be devoted to intensive Japanese (sign) language lessons.
 Sufficient language skills will enable the trainee to exchange opinions and ideas with people in Japan.
-It is also a requirement for the trainees to make their presentation in Japanese (sign) language and/or to take a Japanese test.
+It is also a requirement for the trainees to make their presentation in Japanese (sign) language.

 - (5) The trainee will learn about the current situation of accessibility and welfare services, and movements of/for persons with disabilities, through observation and hands-on experience.

 - (6) There will be opportunities to attend conferences and seminars on disability.